Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 ![Manaria Friends Ep01 frame 2](images/descale_manaria02.png)

-This picture is also very dark, and has even more effects over it.
+This picture is also very dark and has even more effects over it.

 ![Manaria Friends Ep01 frame 3](images/descale_manaria03.png)